 Viewed in profile, the most noticeable aspects of the FJ Cruiser are its upright windshield, tall and protective body sides, short windows and very wide C-pillar on either side of the cargo area.

-The FJ Cruiser features an interesting color palate including a bright blue (Voodoo Blue) and yellow (Sun Fusion), as well as a silver (Titanium Metallic), black (Black Diamond) and deep and dark purple (Black Cherry).
-But that paint only covers the hood, fenders, body sides, C-pillars and rear door.
+The FJ Cruiser features an interesting color palate including a bright blue (Voodoo Blue) and yellow (Sun Fusion), as well as a silver (Titanium Metallic), the difficult-to-describe Black Diamond, and the very literal Brick.
+Three new colors have been added for 2009: plain Black, Silver Fresco Metallic, and Iceberg White.
+But new or old, the paint color only covers the hood, fenders, body sides, C-pillars and rear door.
 In homage to the old FJ40s, all FJ Cruisers have white roofs.

 If you want leather seats, you don't want an FJ Cruiser, which comes only with water-resistant cloth upholstery and rubberized floor and cargo mats.
 The expectation is that people who drive FJ Cruisers will get them dirty, and want the easy cleanup provided by such materials.